ZeroDeth/derekkedziora.github.io/_posts/2017-01-23-the-limits-of-productivity.md

 ## The Topic: the Limits of Productivity

-Robert Gorden's [The Rise and Fall of American Growth][1] is the nucleus that the rest of the articles revolve around.
+Robert Gorden's [The Rise and Fall of American Growth][1] (affiliate link) is the nucleus that the rest of the articles revolve around.
 Far from the techno-utopian vision of Silicon Valley, Gordon argues that the tech revolution is hyped and that the great age of economic growth in the developed world is over.

 ## The Source List